One-sided sharp thresholds for homology of random flag complexes: Background

-If a complex is almost $d$-collapsible then its $d$th homology group is the free abelian group with one generator for each remaining copy of $\diamond_d$.
+If a complex is almost $d$-collapsible then its $d$th homology group is the free abelian group with one generator for each remaining copy of $\diamond_d$ after the collapsing sequence erases everything else of dimension $d$ and higher.
 So then the Poisson distribution part of Theorem \ref{maintheorem} comes from enumeration of copies of $\diamond_d$ that are not collapsed away by collapsing $X$.
 This part comes from classic random graph theory.

 Recall that the \emph{essential density of a graph $H$} is

 and that a graph is strictly balanced provided the essential density is attained by the graph itself and not by any proper subgraphs.
 A classic result of Bollob\'{a}s \cite{BollobasDensity} shows that for any finite strictly balanced graph $H$, the number of copies of $H$ embedded in $G(n, c/n^{1/\rho(H)})$ for $c$ fixed is asymptotically Poisson distributed with mean: